morzechowicz/Airsoft-Connected-Control-Points/Readme.md

 ## How to configure

+### old:
 1. **Power on** all control points you want to use and place them in your chosen locations (not necessarily in that order).
 2. **Configure settings** (TO DO: Add configuration instructions).
 3. After confirming the configuration, the game timer will start.
 4. When the timer reaches zero or a team wins, the final scores will be shown on all devices.

+### new:
+There is a new configuration app that works over BLE.
 ---

+## Planned:

+1. Memory for the main node.
+No game will be lost due to sudden power loss or unfair players.

 *More detailed configuration instructions coming soon!*